Connection

 Important points

-- A connection will handle one db at a time.
+• Each connection can handle one database at a time.